Mihaloğlu Ali Bey

-Mihaloğlu Ali Bey or Gazı Alauddin Mihaloğlu Ali Bey, (1425—1507) was an Ottoman military commander in 15th century and the first sanjakbey of the Sanjak of Smederevo.
+Mihaloğlu Ali Bey or Gazi Alauddin Mihaloğlu Ali Bey, (1425–1507) was an Ottoman military commander in 15th century and the first sanjakbey of the Sanjak of Smederevo.
 He was one of the descendants of Köse Mihal, a Byzantine governor of Chirmenkia and battle companion of Osman Gazi.

 Career

 In 1459 he raided Transylvania, province of Hungary but was beaten by the Transylvanian voivode, uncle of King Matthias and former Regent of Hungary Michael Szilágyi at Futak, and thus was forced to retreat.

 In 1460 he was able to capture the small advancing army of Szilágyi at Pojejena.
 He transferred the prisoner to Constantinople to have him decapitated by the orders of the Sultan.

 In 1460 Ali Bey became the subasi of the Güvercinlik (Golubac, today in Serbia).
 During one of his expeditions to Banat in 1460 he captured Michael Szilágyi.
 Later that year sultan awarded him for this success and appointed him as the sanjakbey of the Sanjak of Vidin.
 He was appointed as sanjakbey of the Sanjak of Smederevo in 1462/1463.

 In 1462, as the bey of Smederevo, he constantly harassed the Torontál County of Hungary but withdrew southwards after the reinforcements of Micheal of Szokoly and Peter of Szokoly arrived into the area.

 In 1463 he assisted Mehmet II in his attack on Bosnia with a distraction attack on King Matthias in Syrmia, but was pushed back by Andrew Pongrácz, the high cup-bearer of Hungary.
 He suddenly made a flanking move into the heart of Hungary and reached Temesvár, where he ran into John Pongrácz, Voivode of Transylvania and was defeated in a close battle.

 On 7 February 1474, Ali Bey Mihaloğlu unexpectedly attacked the town of Várad.
-Ahead of his 7,000 horsemen, he broke through its wooden fences and pillaged the town, burned the houses and took the population as prisoners.
+At the head of his 7,000 horsemen, he broke through its wooden fences and pillaged the town, burned the houses and took the population as prisoners.
 Their goal was to rob the treasury of the episcopate, but were resisted by the refugees and clergy in the bishop's castle (at the time the bishop's rank was absent, and no records mention the identity of a possible Hungarian captain).
 The town fell but the castle stood, forcing the Ottomans to give up the fight after one day of siege.
 While retreating, they devastated the surrounding areas.